 The muscled man was sitting on his cot.
 His beady eyes instantly found Robin.
 He did not speak.
 The team moved forward.
 Those cold eyes tracked their every move.
 Every step they took closer to the next door, the tension in their bodies rose.
 They waited for him to move, speak, something.

 "Gordon, Bay Nineteen."

 The door hissed open, and Wally let out a breath.

-"Wait, niños," came Bane's deep gravelly voice.
+"Wait, niños," came Bane's deep voice.
 "Tell the bat.
 Next time, I break el pájaro."

 Robin stiffened.
-Bane's deep chuckle still rang in their ears when the door closed behind them.
+Bane's chuckle rang in their ears as the door closed behind them.

 "What did he say?" asked Connor.